 Many people experience dental pain from time to time.
 To remedy the issue, people book an appointment to see their dentist and get the problem fixed when they can fit you in.
 However, when you have a dental situation that is leaving you in agonizing pain or is more serious, you may not be able to wait for an appointment.
-This would be a dental emergency, and you would need to be seen as soon as possible.
+This would be a dental emergency in Knoxville, and you would need to be seen as soon as possible.

 Some things that seem like they are a dental emergency may not be that severe, and you might be able to wait a few days for an appointment.
 For example, if a filling falls out, it may hurt, but if you may be able to wait for an appointment if you use dental cement or some sugarless gum to stick in the cavity.
-To help you work out what constitutes as a dental emergency, below are some common dental emergencies:
+To help you work out what constitutes as a dental emergency in Knoxville, below are some common dental emergencies:

 - Cracked or chipped tooth – If you have cracked or chipped a tooth, but there is no pain or sharp edges, then it isn’t a dental emergency, but if you are in a lot of pain or there are sharp fragments, then you will need to be seen by an emergency dentist.